-If you could slow it right down and watch the collision unfold with a scanning tunnelling microscope, this is what you’d see:
+If we recorded someone walking into a wall in slow motion with a scanning tunnelling microscope, this is what we’d see:

-- We walk forward into a wall.
-Nose atoms collide with atoms in a brick,
+- A person’s nose atoms collide with the atoms in a brick,

-- Nose atoms are less firmly stuck together than brick atoms, and their shape gets distorted and pushed aside,
+- Nose atoms are less firmly stuck together than brick atoms, so as force is applied their shape gets distorted and pushed aside,

-But why do the atoms collide?
-Why is matter solid where something like light is not?
+But why do the atoms collide in the first place?
+Why is matter solid where something else, like light, is not?

-The answer is something called the electromagnetic force.
-It works by giving electrons (the outer layer of an atom) a negative charge, that resists the negative charge of other electrons.
+The answer comes from something called the electromagnetic force.
+It works by giving electrons (in the outer layer of an atom) a negative charge that resists the negative charge of other electrons.
 When two atoms get too close, their electron clouds repel each other like two opposing magnets.

 When you look at the world this way, it’s like every surface is covered in a thin coat of outward-facing magnets, and that is why we can’t walk through walls.

 It is also what gives everything from a brick to your body its structure.
 If that resistance wasn’t there, then every physical thing in the universe would collapse into a puddle.

 So far, we know of only one way that you can walk through a solid wall.
 The wall must be a few atoms thin, and you must be the size of an atomic nucleus.
 You’ll be able to stroll back and forth through the wall, through the gaps between atoms.

 This electromagnetic force is one of four fundamental interactions of the universe, and together they describe how all particles in the Standard Model of Quantum Mechanics interact with all other particles.
 In real person talk, they are the four types of glue that hold the universe together.